 I still get confused when people ask me about home.
-Raised in Australia, Bangladesh, the States, and Zimbabwe, I have also lived in Indonesia, the Philippines, and Croatia.
-I am currently living in Laos…
+Raised in Australia, Bangladesh, the States, and Zimbabwe, I have also lived in Indonesia, the Philippines, Croatia, and Laos.
+I am currently living in Vanuatu…

-The journey to Laos began with writing letters to someone in Papua New Guinea (and that is such a great story that I wrote a memoir about it).
+The journey to Vanuatu began with writing letters to someone in Papua New Guinea (and that is such a great story that I wrote a memoir about it).
 Before that, however …

 In Croatia, I worked with the Organization for Security and Co-operation in Europe as a stress management trainer.

 In Indiana, I earned a masters degree in International Peace Studies at Notre Dame University.

 In Los Angeles, I directed the Headington Institute‘s training and education programs, providing psychological support services to humanitarian workers around the world.

 Books: Check out Love At The Speed Of Email.
 Awarded an Honorable Mention by Writer’s Digest in 2013, fellow authors have praised this memoir as “a modern-day fairytale” and a “travel memoir with a deep soul”.

 Information on humanitarian work and psychology: Check out this collection of links to resources on stress, trauma and resilience.